METRIX IAP

 Confirmed Lane — Do Not Abandon

-High-signal copy that communicates product quality and lifestyle aspiration.
-"Built to perform, made to last."
+Low-noise copy that communicates brand confidence without aggression.
+"Violence, done right."
 "Built for pressure."
-"Premium feel.
-Performance fit."
+"Hwt feel.
+Athletic fit."
 These outperform every other copy style by a significant margin.

 Do this

-✓ Stay in the authentic, performance-rooted copy lane confirmed by APEX-C01 performance
+Stay in the restrained, product-rooted copy lane confirmed by DC02 performance

 Avoid this